Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Acknowledgements

 \section{Acknowledgements}

 J.A.G. and L.C.B. acknowledge support from the NSF under awards DMR-1922278 and DMR-2019444.
 J.A.G. also acknowledges support from an NSF Graduate Research Fellowship (DGE-1845298).
-P.B., R.N.K., T.T.S., B.N.S., A.S.U., and M.D. acknowledge support from DOE grant DE-SC0023224 on advanced in-situ TEM analysis and ex-situ studies of 2D hBN.
+P.B., T.T.S., A.S.U., B.N.S., R.N.K., and M.D. acknowledge support from DOE grant DE-SC0023224 on advanced in-situ TEM analysis and ex-situ studies of 2D hBN.
 P.B. was also funded by NIH grant R01HG012413 for the development of hBN/graphene nanopores.
 This work was carried out in part at the Singh Center for Nanotechnology, which is supported by the NSF National Nanotechnology Coordinated Infrastructure Program under grant NNCI-2025608.
 The authors also acknowledge use of facilities and instrumentation supported by NSF through the University of Pennsylvania Materials Research Science and Engineering Center (MRSEC) (DMR-1720530).
 Finally, the authors also wish to thank Dr. Douglas Yates and Dr. Jamie Ford for their assistance with TEM characterization and FIB milling of substrates.